- Academic Affairs

 Our mission is to increase access and advance student diversity, by recruiting high achieving, motivated undergraduates to the nation’s preeminent public liberal arts college.

 We target select prospective first-year and transfer students to encourage them to apply, and admitted students to provide them with the information they need to make their enrollment decision.
-We work closely with the Office of Undergraduate Admissions, Office of Financial Aid, LSA DMC, LSA Academic Advising, the Honors Program, Residential College and the Michigan Learning Communities, Undergraduate Research Opportunity Program, Office of New Student Programs, and select non-profit educational programs to leverage resources and meet our mutual recruitment goals.
+We work closely with the Office of Undergraduate Admissions, Office of Financial Aid, LSA DMC, LSA Academic Advising, the Honors Program, Residential College and the Michigan Learning Communities, Undergraduate Research Opportunity Program, Office of New Student Programs, Center for Educational Outreach, and select non-profit educational programs to leverage resources and meet our mutual recruitment goals.

 We encourage high school students to participate in U-M summer programs to gain exposure to the university, Ann Arbor, and different fields of study.
 In particular, we partner with the Michigan Math & Science Scholars program, Earth Camp, Telluride Association Sophomore Seminars, and the Telluride Association Summer Program.